 Non-dietary sources of magnesium

 You don't have to rely solely on your diet to reap the benefits of magnesium.
-Add some Epsom salt – magnesium sulphate – to your foot spa or bath to soothe tired muscles or combat arthritis pain.
-Try The Eco Bath Epsom Salt Bath Soak for Muscle & Joint Pain.
+Add some Epsom salts – magnesium sulphate – to your foot spa or bath to soothe tired muscles or combat arthritis pain.